niknak1379/ObsidianNotes/content/Leetcode/Questions/Backtracking.md

 **Solution**:
 have an array of the mappings.
 DFS one digit at a time, based on the mapping have a for loop that adds each letter of it to the sub array and then dfs the rest at each iteration.

+#### N Queens - hard
+**Summary**:
+you have an nxn chess board, return a list of all the possible boards were n queens can be placed on the board without any queens checking one another.

+**Solution**:
+have to have 4 sets to keep track of col queens, row queens, pos diagonal queens and neg diagonal queens.
+Have a for loop that goes through each row on each iteration of the DFS function. then adds everything to the sets and does a backtrack.